Lavanya-75481/Department-portal/README.md

 3.Faculty can upload the marks of the student and also the attendance.

-4.It provides an user-friendly environment, the faculty can update the attendance and the marks as as excel sheet.
+4.It provides an user-friendly environment, the faculty can update the attendance and the marks as an excel sheet.